 - Liz Hobbs (firstname.lastname@example.org), Outdoor Festival Coordinator

-- Adam Turnbull (email@example.com), Venue Technical Director
+- Gin May (email@example.com), Venue Technical Director

 Edmonton is able to support the oldest and the largest Fringe Festival in North America because of its vibrant, year-round investment in the theatre arts, complete with engaged and discerning audiences.
-You’re show will be among 200+ available to patrons, so we encourage you to network, handbill, appear at Fringe promotional events, and strategically use artist comp and Pump Up the Volume tickets.
+Your show will be among 200+ available to patrons, so we encourage you to network, handbill, appear at Fringe promotional events, and strategically use artist comp and Pump Up the Volume tickets.

 Here, you will find seasoned Fringers who choose shows strategically – based not only on reputation and reviews, but edge, creativity, and uniqueness.
 And, with Fringe Theatre investing in marketing to develop new audiences – you will also find new theatre-goers who appreciate well-crafted, accessible shows.

 Perhaps most notable however, is the loyalty you’ll receive from Edmonton patrons.
 Once you’ve recruited an audience you’ll find they are not only eager to follow you on your artistic journey for years to come – but they’ll also persuade their friends too as well.
 With that in mind, make sure to include your social media handles on your posters/handbills, and be sure to engage followers on those sites!

 Learn more about the promotional opportunities and support provided by Fringe Theatre.

 Animating the outdoor Festival site develops new audiences and increases tickets sales, while also engaging audiences in other forms of art and creating a strong sense of community.

 This holistic approach to fringing offers patrons opportunities to brush up against new forms of art, and encourages them to take chances and try something new.
 This elevates and enriches patron’s experience, creates larger audiences, and increases the opportunities for you to pitch your show.